NOAA-OWP/noah-owp-modular/modules/surface_bmi/docs/bmi_implementation_about.md

 ### 2) Add the BMI Source Code

 Next, we added a subdirectory to `modules/surface_bmi` called `bmi`.
 We then copied the [Fortran 2003 BMI specification](https://github.com/csdms/bmi-fortran/blob/master/bmi.f90) from CSDMS into our `bmi` folder.
-Our project directory structure now looks like this:
+Our project directory structure now looks like this (subdirectories only shown for `surface_bmi`):

 ```
 noah-mp-modular